Adding another network interface to a virtual machine

 Make sure the new network interface works properly

-To check the performance of the attached network interface:
+To test the new network interface:

 -